peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 ## Deployment

-Next, complete the following steps to deploy the application.
+Next, complete the following deployment steps.

 1. Push the changes to the `master` branch on Heroku.
 1. Seed the production database with `npm run knex seeds:run` as a one-off Heroku command.